 - pain, swelling, or itching of the vagina

 Some side effects can be serious.
-If you experience any of these symptoms, or those mentioned in the IMPORTANT WARNING section, stop taking ofloxacin and call your doctor immediately:
+If you experience any of these symptoms, call your doctor immediately, but do not stop taking ofloxacin without talking to your doctor:

 - severe diarrhea (watery or bloody stools) that may occur with or without fever and stomach cramps (may occur up to 2 months or more after your treatment)